Cornars/nvim-config/README.md

-This is my nvim config files :D
+These are my nvim config files :D